jacobmakestheweb/Hybrid-reef-boilerplate-distro/README.md

    which becomes the whole DOM. update the object's state, update the DOM, and get on with life.

    I really like these libraries and their emphasis on being lean.
 They each combine really well to create a very simple UI component system for the browser.
-I chose the name 'Hybrid' since it sorta combines FP and OOP styles.
+It sorta combines FP and OOP styles.

    Basically everything the DOM is composed of becomes a template string literal, pointing to either a string list of CSS classes or a HTML data attribute which encodes a JS function for style class switching.
 These are generic